LT-Intro-To-AI-SY2425/a1-intro-to-python-DavidAugustynski/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+I think that it is a little more complex than java, but I like it because it adds cool short cuts and I feel like after I learn these shortcuts, python will be a lot easier and cooler.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+Java and python are very similar with most things, everything you can do in Java, you can do in python.
+Python and java are different in the way you do those same things, python is a lot shorter and uses less characters and lines to do something.

 3. What are some things that you learned through this assignment?

+I learned most of the basics of python and how to code in python not in Java.
+Basically using the shortcuts that python